Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Top 5 tips for Arc Browser

-Create separate Spaces for work, personal browsing, and projects — it only really clicks when you use them consistently.
+Create separate Spaces for work, personal, and projects — they really start to make sense when you use them consistently.

 Learn the keyboard shortcuts

 Arc is built for keyboard use.
-Once the shortcuts are muscle memory, you’ll work dramatically faster.
+Once the shortcuts are muscle memory, you’ll work significantly faster.

 Use split view for research